gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 assumptions, and could ignore or incorporate weights.

-The *Weight data and calculate indices* application (Figure :ref:`fig-weighting-and-calculating`) is the key module of the IMRT.
+The *Weight data and calculate indices* application (:numref:`fig-weighting-and-calculating`) is the key module of the IMRT.
 It contains the model building functionality of the IRMT, and it is used to create, edit, and manage composite indicator(s) and integrated risk model development.
 The *Weight data and calculate indices* application provides users